Stéphane Nater

-Stéphane Houcine Nater (born 20 January 1984) is a footballer who plays as a midfielder for FC Balzers.
+Stéphane Houcine Nater (born 20 January 1984) is a footballer who plays as a midfielder for Balzers.
 Born in France, he represented Tunisia at international level, and also holds Swiss citizenship having spent much of his upbringing there.

 Club career

 Nater was transferred to St. Gallen, where he was formed as a youth player, after two years at Servette FC, where he played one season in the Challenge League and one season in the top flight.

 In the summer of 2014, he joined Club Africain for his first spell in the Tunisian league, signing a two-year deal.

 International career

 Nater has joined to the Tunisian national team in November 2013.
 He was an unused substitute in the final 2014 FIFA World Cup qualifying match against Cameroon.
 His international debut was in a friendly match against Colombia on 5 March 2014.